MustafaDane1/Convolution-Tool/README.md

-This script implements a custom convolution function and compares it with a built-in one using plots.
-It also records audio, applies both convolution methods to the recording, and compares the results.
+This Python program implements a custom convolution function and compares it with a built-in one using plots.
+It records audio, applies both methods, and allows you to listen and compare the results.